growilabs/growi-docs/docs/en/admin-guide/management-cookbook/user-management.md

 ![](./images/user-management2.png)

-When the Reset Password from the Edit drop-down menu has been clicked, a modal with the target user for password reset will be displayed.
+When the "Reset Password" from the drop-down menu has been clicked, a modal with the target user for password reset will be displayed.

 <img src="./images/user-management3.png" width="50%">

-When the reset password is pressed, a new password will be issued.
+When the "Reset Password" button on the modal is pressed, a new password will be issued.
 Tell the user to log in using this password, and then reset the password from the password settings in the user settings ( `/me` ).

 <img src="./images/user-management4.png" width="50%">